 8. Hire a professional to spray your yard with an organic treatment

 Using an insect-controlling yard spray is an effective way to get rid of mosquitoes.
 However, many sprays contain toxic chemicals that can harm your health and the health of the environment.
-Nontoxic bug control solutions can work wonders and will kill off fleas, ticks and other insects, while not harming the family pet!
-Choose products labeled natural or organic and pet-friendly and follow the manufacturer’s instructions completely.
+Most mosquito control companies use nontoxic pest control solutions that are effective in killing off mosquitoes, fleas, ticks and other insects, while not harming the family pet.

 9. Install a French drain